+Every manager has one goal: to foster a healthy, prospering work environment that brings employees together to get work done.
 Unfortunately, so many managers who have just been promoted or are looking to impress fall short.
 Why?
-Because they fall for the many damaging myths about being a manager.[Read more…] about 10 career-threatening myths about being a manager
+Because they fall for one of the many damaging management myths.[Read more…] about 10 career-threatening management myths

-I had heard about John Boyd’s legendary Patterns of Conflict before I read his biography but I had never seen it.
-So I went on a quest to find it!
+I had heard about John Boyd’s legendary Patterns of Conflict before I read his biography.
+But I had never seen it so I went on a quest to find it!

 Regular readers will know that I have an interest in military history.
 (See How to improve morale and confidence and Interview with Stephen Bungay.)
-I’m reading an excellent biography of John Boyd (Boyd: The Fighter Pilot Who Changed the Art of War) at the moment and this has really got me thinking.
-I’m going to write a review as soon as I’ve finished it.
+I’m reading an excellent biography of John Boyd (Boyd: The Fighter Pilot Who Changed the Art of War) at the moment and this has really got me thinking.[Read more…] about John Boyd: Patterns of Conflict presentation and biography